Autonomous Evaluation of LLMs for Truth Maintenance and Reasoning Tasks: Experimental Setup

 \textbf{Dataset Generation: } We generated five datasets using the dataset generation algorithm with the hyperparameters shown in Table\,\ref{tab:dataset_params} using the number of operators as the categorization metric for all but regular expression, where we used CFG tree depth.
 We generated 10 batches for each dataset, resulting in approximately 20k samples for each dataset with an equal distribution for each operator number.

 \textbf{Evaluating and Verification: } The closed-source models (GPT-3.5-turbo, GPT-4o, and GPT-4o-mini) were accessed using their API using a temperature of 0.1.
 The open-source models LLama-3-8B-Instruct and Mistral-v0.2-7B-Instruct were locally hosted on a server with a 13th Gen Intel(R) Core(TM) i9-13900K and Nvidia RTX 4090 GPU using the model's default parameters with a temperature of 1.
 Similarly, Phi-3-medium-4k-instruct was locally hosted on a server using a Nvidia A100-XM4-80GB GPU.
 Verification was performed on an AMD EPYC machine with 128 cores.
+The larger open-source models, Yi-1.5-34B-Instruct and Llama-3-70B-Instruct, were run on Arizona State University's Sol supercomputer \citep{HPC:ASU23}.